-Those that support gun-control as well as others that oppose it often publish their opinions in newspapers.
-Most of these opinions are printed following an incident with a firearm.
+Those that support gun control as well as others that oppose it often publish their opinions in newspapers following an incident with a firearm.
 In a Los Angeles Times column entitled, “Private Gun Ownership Is Not Protected by the Second Amendment,” the writer expresses his viewpoint on the subject:

 The proposition that the Second Amendment does not guarantee individuals a right to keep and bear arms for private, non-militia purposes is among the more firmly established propositions in U.S. Constitutional law… The courts have held that the Second Amendment guarantees a ‘collective right,’ not an individual one.
 (Los Angeles Times 85)

-Gun laws are often misinterpreted as well.
+Gun control laws are misinterpreted as well.
 In some cases, this is intentionally done to portray all gun owners as being criminal.
 Writing about a Chicago shooting, Reporter David Heinzmann from the Chicago Tribune says, “Reed’s slaying is the sort of tragedy that gun-control advocates argued should have kept a federal assault weapons ban from expiring in 2004” (Heinzmann).
-The article further says the weapon used was fully automatic.
-The perpetrator of this crime was already in violation of the law by possessing such a weapon without a Class Three Federal Firearms License.
+The article in the Chicago Tribune also says the weapon used was fully automatic which shows the perpetrator of this crime was already in violation of the law.
+An individual cannot own a fully automatic weapon without a Class Three Federal Firearms License.
 The assault weapon ban wouldn’t have affected this individual.

-Self defense is another intention of the Second Amendment.
+The Founding Fathers also intended the Second Amendment give citizens the tools they need for self defense.
 In an attempt to reduce crime, many states have passed laws allowing citizens, who do not have a criminal background or psychological problems, to obtain a permit to carry a concealed weapon for self defense.
-The Concealed Carry of Deadly Weapons license (CCDW) is obtained following the completion of a firearms training course given by a state certified instructor.
+The Concealed Carry of Deadly Weapons license (CCDW) is obtained following the completion of a firearms training course by a state certified instructor.
 The applicant must also submit to a criminal background check.

 In the book “More Guns, Less Crime” by John Lott, statistics given show states that enact restrictions on gun ownership and block conceal carry of weapons for self defense have seen an increase in violent crime: